johntmunger/kauai-travel-helper/GITHUB_RELEASE_CHECKLIST.md

-# GitHub Release Checklist for v1.0.0
+# GitHub Release Checklist for v1.0.0-MVP

-Use this checklist when publishing to GitHub today.
+Use this checklist when publishing the MVP to GitHub today.

 ## ✅ Pre-Release Checklist

 ### Code Quality

 - [x] All features working and tested
 - [x] Frontend builds without errors
 - [x] Backend starts without errors